4lessandrodev/microservice/docs/pull_request_template.md

 - [ ] I have added variables on Azure Environment Lib (dev, qas, uat, prod)
 - [ ] I have updated app version on package.json
 - [ ] I have updated docs json on project
+- [ ] I have updated CHANGELOG file with my changes